Acne: Treatment, Types, Causes

-If you have to shave, then be very careful about it.
-Run a test on yourself and see if which type of razor is better for you.
+If you have to shave, then be cautious about it.
+Run a test on yourself and see which type of razor is better for you.
 I'd say that electric razors are the thing to use if you suffer from acne, but each man knows better what works in his case.
 Shave gently and avoid opening up existing lesions.

 For the Girls